threefoldtech/tfchain/bridge/docs/observability.md

 - `stellar_cursor_saved`: The bridge saved the account operation cursor.

 ##### Stellar monitor events
-- `transactions_fetched`: The bridge fetched transactions data from stellar network. should be received periodically and can be used as a mark message to detect availability issues.
+- `transactions_fetched`: The bridge fetched transactions data from stellar network.
+Should be received periodically and can be used as a mark message to detect availability issues.
+Also include stellar cursor position.
 - `fetch_transactions_failed`: The bridge failed to fetch transactions data from stellar network.

 ##### TFChain monitor events
-- `block_events_fetched`: The bridge fetched transactions data from TFChain network for a block. should be received every block and can be used as a mark message to detect availability issues.
+- `block_events_fetched`: The bridge fetched transactions data from TFChain network for a block.
+Should be received every block and can be used as a mark message to detect availability issues.
+Also include the TFChain height.
 - `fetch_finalized_Heads_failed`: The bridge failed to fetch transactions data from TFChain network.

 #### Business Events: